redwoodjs/redwoodjs-com-archive/cookbook/windows_setup.md

 Next, you should start the amazing [**Redwood Tutorial**](https://learn.redwoodjs.com/docs/tutorial/installation-starting-development) to learn how to use the framework.

 >⚠️ Heads Up
-On Windows Git Bash, `cd dev` and `cd Dev` will select the same directory because Windows is case-insensitive.
+On Windows Git Bash, `cd myapp` and `cd myApp` will select the same directory because Windows is case-insensitive.
 But make sure you type the original capitalization to avoid strange errors in your Redwood project.